Chicken masala curry. Ready in 30 minutes. Deep flavours. Straightforward ingredients. And a crazy tasty Indian restaurant gravy.

 - 6 boneless skinless chicken thighs cut into 3 pieces per thigh.

-- 1 tsp indian restaurant mix powder - see notes
+- 1 tsp indian restaurant mix powder – see notes.
+Or just use a commercial curry powder.
+That works too.

 - 2 tsp cumin powder